US Secretary of State Blinken calls on NATO allies to help counter 'aggressive and coercive' China | DW | 24.03.2021

 Blinken reiterated US support for NATO, saying, "America is fully committed to NATO, including Article 5," the mechanism that ensures mutual defense among NATO members.

 He called for a reinvigoration of military capabilities and readiness, including on nuclear deterrents and digital offenses.
-Several US administrations have admonished other NATO members to increase their defense spending to an alliance target of 2% of GDP.
+Several US administrations have called on other NATO members to increase their defense spending to an alliance target of 2% of GDP.

 Blinken also said global threats such as COVID-19 and climate change must play a central role in decisions.